parsiya/parsiya.net/content/post/2016-01-30-theme-readme.markdown

       search_engine_url = "https://www.google.com/search"

 ## <a name="sidebarlinks"></a>Sidebar links
-The sidebar is generated using the template at `hugo-octopress/layouts/partials/sidebar.html`.
+The sidebar is generated using the partial template at `hugo-octopress/layouts/partials/sidebar.html`.

 Sidebar links are read from the config file as follows: